 8 Things You Might Not Know About Ben Napier

-For starters, he's taller than you might have thought.
+For starters, he's taller than you might think.

-We know and love Ben Napier from his hosting role on Home Town.
-A master with his hands and his heart, Ben is known to create gorgeous furniture, jaw-dropping renovations, and touching personal connections.
-Of course, there’s so much more to know about the 37-year-old woodworker.
-To shed a little light on one of HGTV’s biggest stars, ahead you’ll discover eight things you might not have known about Ben.
+Home Town fans love Ben Napier — there's no other way to put it.
+A master with his hands and his heart, Ben is known for creating not just gorgeous furniture and jaw-dropping renovations, but personal connections with clients, friends and family as well.
+Of course, there’s so much more to know about him.
+To shed a little light on one of HGTV’s biggest stars, we rounded up some facts you might not know about Ben.

-At first glance, you might think that Ben is about 6 feet, 2 inches — tall, but not uncommonly so.
-In reality, he towers a staggering 6 feet, 6 inches.
-While he’s physically big, his wife Erin loves how big his heart is most of all.
+Ben towers a staggering 6 feet, 6 inches — but his wife, Home Town co-host Erin Napier, loves how big his heart is most of all.

 “Have I ever told you about how big @scotsman.co is?” she asked in an Instagram caption.
 “He really is.
 Physically, you know that he’s very big.
 6 feet 6 inches tall and 300 lbs.
 But that’s not what I mean.
 Not really.
 Whenever the people he loves are hurting, he has a way of being big enough to carry them.
 He, somehow, makes the heavy things lighter.
 Sometimes, when life is bearing down in a way that feels impossible and makes me numb, he lifts me up by coming in with the right words when I cannot find them.
-He shoulders responsibility without being asked .
-My grandmother was struggling to pull herself up in her hospital bed once when we arrived to visit her.
-He went to her and scooped her up easily, like a little child, and moved her to make her comfortable.
-When people around him are hurting, he becomes so much his father’s son—strong, calming, warm, and utterly comforting, and I thank God for my father-in-law who taught his boys how to be men.
-He’s big because he has to carry so many people … But his heart is always light.
+He shoulders responsibility without being asked ...
+He’s big because he has to carry so many people … but his heart is always light.
 There’s a lot of grace in there.”

-"It’s going to be tough to top that,” he told People, admitting that he cried a lot.
+"It’s going to be tough to top that,” he told People, admitting he cried a lot.

-Before becoming a famous HGTV host, Ben was the youth minister at Laurel First United Methodist Church.
-He resigned in 2014 to further hone his skills as a woodworker and to focus on his and Erin’s businesses, Laurel Mercantile Co. and Scotsman Co.
+Before becoming an HGTV host, Ben was the youth minister at Laurel First United Methodist Church.
+He resigned in 2014 to further hone his skills as a woodworker and to focus on his businesses with Erin, Laurel Mercantile Co. and Scotsman General Store.

 Home Town fans have gotten a taste of Ben’s woodworking prowess thanks to custom projects throughout the episodes.
 From stunning beds and custom cabinets to live-edge tables and cutting boards, Ben can do it all.

-One look at the antique Scotsman Co. truck and you might have guessed that Ben has a passion for vintage cars.
-In an interview with Southern Weddings, Erin shared, “We collect antique cars and take my 1971 VW Beetle convertible, his 1962 Chevy pickup, and 1964 Pontiac Catalina (which belonged to my grandfather, then my daddy, now Ben) to car shows.”
-It’s one of their favorite activities as a married couple, according to Erin.
+One look at the antique Scotsman Co. truck and you might guess Ben has a passion for vintage cars.
+In an interview with Southern Weddings, Erin shared, “We collect antique cars and take my 1971 VW Beetle convertible, his 1962 Chevy pickup and 1964 Pontiac Catalina (which belonged to my grandfather, then my daddy, now Ben) to car shows.”
+According to Erin, it’s one of their favorite activities as a married couple.